MENU

 Your Treatment at Cell Grand Clinic: Step by Step

 Our protocol is designed specifically for international patients.
-The entire process requires just two visits to Osaka, approximately 2–3 weeks apart.
+The entire process requires just two visits to Osaka, approximately 7–8 weeks apart (the time required for safe cell cultivation).

 Visit 1: Fat Harvest (30 Minutes)